80auline/airflow-discovery/answers/README.md

         WHERE events >= DATE('2024-01-01')
 ```

-:pencil2: 6-Do you see disaventages of doing this way ?
+:white_check_mark: 6-Do you see disaventages of doing this way ?

 In the interface there is not way to see if it was a daily load or a backfill, you need to go to the logs to see it.